 With the relics in Kotor, a new church had to be built to house them.
-So, a domed church in the shape of Greek Cross, was built by Andrea Saracenis and his wife Maria, and consecrated in 809.
+So, a domed church in the shape of Greek Cross, was built and consecrated on 13th January 809.

-In 1124 Kotor’s town council approved funds to build a new cathedral, and the three altars of the new cathedral were consecrated on 19th June 1166.
+In 1124 Kotor’s town council approved funds to build a new cathedral in place of the church, and the three altars of St Tryphon Cathedral were consecrated on 19th June 1166.

 Staying in Kotor old town is a wonderful experience.
 The beautiful surroundings and ambiance of the old town combined with the convenience of having dozens of restaurants, bars and tour options within a few minutes’ walk make this a wonderful place to stay.

-Here are some of my favourite places to stay in Kotor old town:
+Here are some of the best places to stay in Kotor old town:

 Hotel Villa Duomo – a beautiful 4 star hotel that has studio, one- and two-bedroom apartments on St Tryphon Square.